major macro economic indicators

 - Substantial remittances from expatriate workers, mainly living in the Gulf States

-- International assistance helps to cover financing needs
+- International aid helps to cover financing needs

 - Moderate level of public debt

-- Favourable demographics: a third of Bangladeshis are under 15 years of age
+- Favourable demographics: a third of Bangladeshis are below the age of 15

 - Improving financial inclusion through microfinance and mobile services